Necktie: Other anti-necktie sentiment

-Neckties are viewed by various sub- and counter-culture movements as being a symbol of submission and slavery (i.e., having a symbolic chain around one's neck) to the corrupt elite of society, as a "wage slave".
+Neckties are viewed by various sub- and counter-culture movements as being a symbol of conformity, submission and slavery (i.e., having a symbolic chain around one's neck) to the corrupt elite of society, as a "wage slave".

+In Western business culture, a phenomenon known as casual Friday has arisen, in which employees are not required to wear ties on Fridays and then, increasingly, on other announced, special days.
+Some businesses have extended casual dress days to Thursday, and even Wednesday; others require neckties only on Monday (to start the workweek).

+In 1998 Dutch royal consort Prince Claus removed his tie at a public event, calling on the "tie-wearers of all countries" to unite and cast off the oppression of the tie.
+The incident gained a lot of press attention.

-For 60 years, designers and manufacturers of neckties in the United States were members of the Men's Dress Furnishings Association but the trade group shut down in 2008 as a result of declining membership due to the declining numbers of men wearing neckties.
+In 2008, the Men's Dress Furnishings Association — a trade group whose members were designers and manufacturers of neckties in the United States — after sixty years existence, shut down as a result of declining membership due to the declining numbers of men wearing neckties.

+In 2012, Richard Branson, founder of Virgin Group, believes ties are a symbol of British colonialism to explain his long opposition to wearing ties.

+Tie Rack — a retailer devoted to just selling neckties and related accessories — that had 450 stores globally at its height, but falling sales of ties and competition from online shopping meant the firm was forced to close in 2013.

+Politics has remained as bastion for formal dress and the necessity for tie-wearing.

-In 2019, US presidential candidate Andrew Yang drew attention when he appeared on televised presidential debates without a tie.
-Yang dismissed media questions about it, saying that voters should be focused on more important issues.
+In the United States in 2019, US presidential candidate Andrew Yang drew attention when he appeared on televised presidential debates without a tie.
+Yang dismissed questions about it from the press, saying that voters should be focused on more important issues.

-New Zealand Member of Parliament Rawiri Waititi has been vocal in his opposition to neckties, calling them a "colonial noose".
-In February 2021, he was ejected from Parliament for refusing to wear a tie, drawing attention and parliamentary debate, which ultimately resulted in the requirement being dropped from NZ parliament's appropriate business attire requirements for males.
+New Zealand Member of Parliament Rawiri Waititi has long been vocal in his opposition to neckties, calling them a "colonial noose".
+In February 2021, he was ejected from Parliament for refusing to wear a tie, drawing attention and parliamentary debate, which ultimately resulted in the requirement being dropped from N.Z. parliament's appropriate business attire requirements for males.

-Richard Branson, founder of Virgin Group, believes ties are a symbol of oppression and slavery.

-Tyrone Blade, the marketing department manager of Henry Bucks, a men's clothing store in Australia, said that neckties continue to be a well-sold item at his store, but stated that the reason men were buying them has changed.
-He described the necktie as "more of a 'want' item instead of a 'need' item".